shaminriza/snake/README.md

 # snake
-Use a,w,s,d for moving the snake left,up,right and down respectively.
+Use buttons
+A- Left
+D- Right
+S- Down
+W- Up

+Snake grows longer as you eat fruit marked as "F"
-Thee game exits when the snake bites its own tail.
+Game exits when the snake bites its own tail.